samathaluca/gitpod-meetmeinthemiddle/README.md

 CSS classes have been added ready to style to match any dating site wanting to use the meet me halfway feature.
 >>>>>>>
 >>>>>>>
-Footer
-Home Link to the home part of the page.
-Social media link via font awesome icons.

 Future Features
 Different distance calcs